JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

 EU charging cabble laws is a good case study for this section. (citation needed)

+Technology is used in lots of ways to benefit the environment
+- energy monitering in homes to reduce power usage in real-time
+- Incentives to use smart vehives with less and more efficient fuel consumption / electric cars.
+- Uses in scientific research, satellites and monitering plant and animal life, and the effects of climate change on the ice caps.

 ## Censorship, Collecting data and Privacy
 A whole mess

 ## Accessibility
-Websites should be designed in accordance to the Equality Act (2010), to make sure no groups are discriminated against when viewing.
+Websites should be designed in accordance to the Equality Act (2010) to make sure content can be accessed by people with particular needs.
 - menu buttons for navigation between pages
 - ability to enlarge text
 - ability to increase contrast
+- some colour schemes are better for colour blindness
+- colours have no set meaning
 - provide alt text for images
 - provide transcriptions of audio files
-- be translatable
+- be translatable (sometimes text direction needs to be fliped or rotated)
-- use unicode
+- use unicode (people may need to enter special characters for their name)
-- Software should be developed with photosensitive users in mind.
+- be developed with photosensitive users in mind.
-- Software should keep in mind that different input methods and keyboard layouts exists, and people may need to enter special characters for their name.
+- keep in mind that different input methods and keyboard layouts exists.